Cooking On The Ranch

 Instructions

-• Combine parsley, lemon peel, thyme, juniper berries, garlic, pepper and Tabasco in blender.
-Add oil, 1 tablespoon at a time, blending until a smooth paste is formed.
-Add lemon juice and blend.
-Rub mixture over surface of the roast.
+• Rub mixture over surface of the roast.
 Cover and refrigerate for at least 24 hours.

 • Bring roast to room temperature before proceeding.
-Place roast in large heavy roasting pan and roast in preheated oven at 500 degrees for 15 minutes.
-Reduce temperature to 350 degrees and continue roasting for 15 minutes per pound for rare, 20 minutes per pound for medium, or 25 minutes per pound for well done.
-Let roast rest for 10 minutes before carving.
+Place roast in large heavy roasting pan with a raised grate, and roast in preheated oven at 500 degrees for 15 minutes.
+Reduce temperature to 350 degrees Place a digital read probe meat thermometer in the center of the roast and cook until temperature reaches 135 degrees for medium rare.
+Remove from oven and tent with foil.
+Let roast rest for 15 minutes before carving.

 Notes